Reset filters

 Author(s): Ruan Y; Byers-Heinlein K; Orena AJ; Polka L;

 Language mixing is a common feature of many bilingually-raised children's input.
 Yet how it is related to their language development remains an open question.
-The current study investigated mixed-language input indexed by observed (30-second segment) co ...
+The current study investigated mixed-language input indexed by observed (30-second segment) counts and proportions in day-long recordings as well as parent-reported scores, in relation to infant ...

 Article GUID: 38187471